-All heritage assets are tangible and are listed on the Council's balance sheet as at 31st March 2013.
+All heritage assets are tangible and are listed on the Council's balance sheet as at 31st March of each relevant financial year published.

 The Council's Public Arts Strategy provides a full list of heritage assets, including their condition, commissioned artist, location and maintenance plan.
 Visual inspection is provided on a regular basis by Streetscene and the Public Arts Officer.
-All items located in the open air are accessible to the public, and some civic regalia items can be viewed and inspected within the Council's main civic office.
+All items located in the open air are accessible to the public, and some civic regalia items can normally be viewed and inspected within the Council's main civic office.